-- Submit appropriate supporting documentation within three (3) days (including weekends and holidays) of the assignment due date via email to email@example.com or directly to the Undergraduate Office (6th floor of Maanjiwe nendamowinan Room 6176).
-All documentation must be in its original form.
-If you submit documentation electronically (as a PDF or JPEG attachment ONLY), ensure it is legible and retain the original copy in case you are asked to present it later.
+- Submit appropriate supporting documentation within three (3) days (including weekends and holidays) of the assignment due date via email to firstname.lastname@example.org All documentation must be in its original form.
+When you submit documentation electronically (as a PDF or JPEG attachment ONLY), ensure it is legible and retain the original copy in case you are asked to present it later.

 - If illness/injury is cited as the reason for the missed deadline, you must submit a U of T Verification of Student Illness or Injury form (VOI) stating you were examined and diagnosed on the day of the missed deadline or immediately after (i.e., the next day), and indicating a serious degree of incapacitation on academic functioning (e.g. unable to complete an assignment, unable to write a test/examination).
 The VOI must include a statement by the physician that notes the precise period that you are unable to complete your assignment.
 A statement from a physician that merely confirms a report (after the fact) of illness/injury made by the student is not acceptable.
 If you need additional extensions for the same assignment, you must follow the aforementioned procedures with the same physician.

 - Other documentation can include, but is not limited to: a U of T Verification of Extenuating Circumstances form; automobile collision or police reports; a death certificate; and supporting documentation from employers, lawyers, and other professional persons.
 When in doubt, please consult the Undergraduate Advisor regarding appropriate supporting documentation for your special consideration request.